 2. Broad and profound knowledge of the student’s own discipline and field of research

-The advanced studies are meant to deepen the knowledge of the student's own discipline and to give a profound mastery of the student's own discipline for the future career as a researcher.
-The structure of these studies includes the postgraduate seminars of the doctoral programmes (Philosophy, History, Social Sciences, Psychology/Logopaedics) and small group guidance in the disciplines or in research groups.
-In addition to that, the other studies in the student's own discipline are agreed on with the supervisor, according to the requirements of the doctoral programme.
+The purpose of the advanced studies (module 2.) is to deepen the students' knowledge of their own discipline and to provide them with a profound mastery of their own discipline for their future careers as researchers.
+The structure of these studies includes the postgraduate seminars of the doctoral programmes (Philosophy, History, Social Sciences, Psychology/Logopaedics) and small group guidance in the disciplines (please see the teaching schedules and the curriculum of the doctoral programme you are applying for) or in research groups.
+In addition to that, the other studies in the student's own discipline are agreed on with the supervisor, according to the requirements of the doctoral programme in question.

-The dissertation is written independently but under the guidance of the supervisors.
+The dissertation (module 3.) is written independently but under the guidance of the supervisors.

-The student has a right to pursue the studies (60 ECTS) required for licentiate’s and doctoral degree according to his/her personal study plan during the academic year 2012-2013 if student’s personal study plan has been accepted before 1 August 2012.
+The student has a right to pursue the studies (60 ECTS) required for Licentiate’s and Doctor's degree according to his/her personal study plan during the academic year 2012-2013 if student’s personal study plan has been accepted before 1 August 2012.
 An overall grade of these studies should be updated into the study register before 31 July 2013.

 From the beginning of the academic year 2013-2014 these regulations will be applied to all the students who have not completed their studies (60 ECTS) yet.
 All the studies already pursued will be taken into account but otherwise the structure of the studies may change.
 In this case, the personal study plan should be updated so that it includes a detailed agreement on how the new regulations will be applied to the studies.